emichael/dslabs/handout-files/README.md

 systems that produce useful results despite these difficulties.
 For simplicity, we assume that nodes have a globally unique ID and fail by permanently crashing (i.e., they do not restart).
-Your solutions to each lab are a set of message and timeout handlers for each node in the distributed system, to achieve some desired system-level behavior.
+Your solutions to each lab are a set of message and timer handlers for each node in the distributed system, to achieve some desired system-level behavior.
 These handlers can change local state and send messages to other nodes.

-Just as the message handler is only invoked if you send a message to that node, the timeout handler on a node is triggered only if you set the timer on the node.
-NOTE: Timeouts are not triggered by default; you must set them for them to be delivered.
+Just as the message handler is only invoked if you send a message to that node, the timer handler on a node is triggered only if you set the timer on the node.
+NOTE: Timers are not triggered by default; you must set them for them to be delivered.

 Your handlers only need to support single-threaded access and must be deterministic.
 The first property means that on each node, the handlers execute one at a time, and run to completion.
-The second assumption asserts that the node behavior is only a function of the order of messages and timeouts.
+The second assumption asserts that the node behavior is only a function of the order of messages and timers.
 If the messages arrive in the same order, the same output occurs – the same sequence of message sends and internal state changes.

 Lastly, while not necessary, your message handlers should be as idempotent as possible; idempotence is useful when a network can deliver a message multiple